sagerpascal/computer-control-agents/README.md

 If helpful, please cite:

 ```
-@misc{sager_cca_2025,
+@misc{sager_acu_2025,
-      title={AI Agents for Computer Use: A Review of Instruction-based Computer Control, GUI Automation, and Operator Assistants},
+      title={A Comprehensive Survey of Agents for Computer Use: Foundations, Challenges, and Future Directions},
       author={Pascal J. Sager and Benjamin Meyer and Peng Yan and Rebekka von Wartburg-Kottler and Layan Etaiwi and Aref Enayati and Gabriel Nobel and Ahmed Abdulkadir and Benjamin F. Grewe and Thilo Stadelmann},
       year={2025},
       eprint={2501.16150},